Armatorix/WeatherSystem/README.md

         * RPI_IP
         * network_ssid
         * network_pass
-        * INSTANCE_NAME - to placement name of sensor
+        * INSTANCE_NAME - placement name of sensor
    to your RPI static IP
 3. `cd ansible && ansible-playbook init.yml`
 4. Setup your microcontroller like [here](https://how2electronics.com/esp8266-bme280-based-mini-weather-station/), but with this code: [controller/src/sensor.ino](controller/src/sensor.ino).

 Aaand you're ready to rock!

+Your graphs with temperature and humidity should be available on http://RPI_IP:3000